-(e) Personnel
+(g) Personnel

-Wah Nam International relies on certain key employees.
-There is a risk that Wah Nam International may not be able to retain key technical and managerial personnel from within the Wah Nam International Group and FerrAus following the Offer.
-This may have an adverse impact on both the integration of the acquisition and the longer term performance of the Combined Group.
+There is a risk that Wah Nam International may not be able to retain key technical and managerial personnel from FerrAus following the Offer.
+Considering the limited Australian mining experience of the Wah Nam International board and management, it will be heavily reliant on FerrAus' technical and management team.
+The inability to retain these key technical and managerial personnel may have an adverse impact on both the integration of the acquisition and the longer term performance of the Combined Group and especially Wah Nam International's ability to rapidly develop the Projects as is its current intention.